MCamp859/hello-world/ver-README.md

     At this point, you can see that the algorithm is analyzing the traffic from the video streams.

-5. After the visualiser starts, you can go to the ThingsBoard link and check the alerts sent by the reference implementation.
+5. After the visualizer starts, you can go to the ThingsBoard link and check the alerts sent by the reference implementation.
 If you configured the AWS credentials, you will also have access to video snapshots taken by the application on the video stream.